lakis006/todo-list/README.md

 # Minne-Things To-Do List

-The To Do List  enables the user to register and succesfully login to their account in which they can create todo-tasks for their own unique todo-list.
+The All Minnestotan To-Do List that enables the user to register and succesfully login to their account in which they can create todo-tasks for their own unique todo-list.

 ## Technologies Used